MGramser/upload.class/README.md

 # upload.class

-A Class to upload multiple sorts of files with PHP to a webserver
+<h1>A Class to upload multiple sorts of files with PHP to a webserver</h1>

 Usage in webdesign, html form